iptq/deductive-failures-hsf/500_whats_the_difference.md

 The thing is, PNG files have a file signature at the end of the file, and most image viewers won't read beyond that point.
 The signature goes something like this: `49 45 4E 44 AE 42 60 82`.
 I found the first instance of that signature somewhere in the middle of the file.

+I then took the rest of the file and created a new file, and turns out, it's another PNG with exactly the same picture... almost.